Bri Matusovsky

 Special Interests

-Anthropology of Science; more-than-human entanglements; multi-species ethnography; Critical Race Theory; Queer Crip Theory; environmental racism; supernaturecultures; Caribbean studies; invasive animals; post-colonial theory; STS; consent; uncanny; haunting
+Anthropology of Science; more-than-human entanglements; multi-species ethnography; Critical Race Theory; Queer Crip Theory; environmental racism; supernaturecultures; Community-Based Participatory Research (CBPR), Caribbean studies; invasive animals; post-colonial theory; STS; consent; uncanny; haunting